 Finding pholcids (or any spiders) in such environments is a challenge, and the fact that the widespread and possibly introduced Holocnemus pluchei was just about everywhere did not make things easier.
 Nevertheless, we managed to collect Artema at various localities, and this poorly known genus was one of our main goals during this trip.
-Shown below is a possibly new species (left) together with a Hoplopholcus (probably cecconii, right).
+Shown below is a new species (in the meantime described as A. nephilit) together with a Hoplopholcus (H. cecconii, right).

 A short side-trip to Jordan allowed me to visit some

 exceptional places like Wadi Rum, Petra, Wadi Hasa, and Wadi Mujib

 (left).
 Localities like Wadi Mujib and caves at the Israeli side of the

 Dead Sea provided some of the lowest